-By the way, even if King David did not lose his salvation from these sins, there might be a more grievous sin which could be committed.
-Therefore, eternal security cannot be proven from his prayer to have his joy restored after King David sinned!
+Logically, even if King David did not lose his salvation (die spiritually) from his sins, there might be a more grievous sin which could be committed which could cause such!
+Therefore, it is impossible to prove eternal security from his prayer to have his joy restored after King David sinned and repented!

 Was King David a Bible-defined "adulterer" or "murderer" for approximately nine months or longer?
 To answer, we must consider how many times does one have to murder or commit adultery to be considered a "murderer" or "adulterer," according to the Scriptures?
 Again, according to the Bible, what is the answer?
+It is very clear!
 Lev.
 20:10 states:

 But there is even more.
 The Sovereign God, who knows all there is to know about salvation, grace, his own keeping power and faithfulness, spoke from his throne after the infinite and finished work of the Lord Jesus Christ on the cross:

-Finally, how was King David a man "after God's own heart"?
+Finally, since David was a murderer, how was King David a man after God's own heart?
 In Jer.
 3:15, we read of this same phrase: